Regular Expressions

 // Found 88 at 40

 This method returns an array of match arrays.
-The regular expression given it must have g enabled.
+The regular expression given to matchAll must have g enabled.

 Parsing an INI file

 To conclude the chapter, we’ll look at a problem that calls for regular expressions.
-Imagine we are writing a program to automatically collect information about our enemies from the Internet.
+Imagine we are writing a program to automatically collect information about our enemies from the internet.
 (We will not actually write that program here, just the part that reads the configuration file.
 Sorry.)
 The configuration file looks like this:

 searchengine=https://duckduckgo.com/?q=$1